IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - Datasets versions will only be increased to the next minor version (i.e. 1.1) rather than a major version (2.0) if possible.
 This depends on the nature of the change.

-- Granular permissions are used for certain operations.
-Previously, you needed to be "admin" on a dataverse to use the Data Deposit API at all.

-  - The Service Document will return all the dataverses on which you have the "AddDataset" permission.
-This should resolve the issue reported at https://trello.com/c/F2ZQPFdM/6-reconcile-what-is-seen-by-the-data-deposit-api-and-the-gui-currently-python-api-hides-dvs-from-admin-unless-it-is-also-dv-creato

-- "Author Affiliation" can be populated with an XML attribute.
+- "Author Affiliation" can now be populated with an XML attribute.
 For example: <dcterms:creator affiliation="Coffee Bean State University">Stumptown, Jane</dcterms:creator>

 - "Contributor" can now be populated and the "Type" (Editor, Funder, Researcher, etc.) can be specified with an XML attribute.
 For example: <dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>